glycerine/spin_paxos/README.md

 when we learned about the chosen status?
 They won't know that a
 value was chosen, and so won't know to set their "chosen flag".
-Rather than run paxos again just to read (notice that a quorum read would be inconclusive some fraction of the time, because you don't get full visibility into any possible quorum, just the one you see first.
-Your guarantee with quorums is only that there was one node currently that will be common in any quorum from the past.
+Thus they might run a round on recovery to find out.

-However, if we use the flag optimization suggested above, then it would make it much easier for a recovered node to also query for the "chosen" flag during prepare, since given the quorum from prepare
+If we use the flag optimization suggested above, then this makes it much easier for a recovered node to also query for the "chosen" flag during prepare, since given the quorum from prepare